To learn more about the process for course registration for Winter 2014, be sure to review all of the information below carefully!

 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for undergraduate students starting April 8.
+A. The University assigns registration appointment times for undergraduate students between November 25 and December 12.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting March 27.
+You can view your assigned time on Wolverine Access starting November 13.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2013.
+A. You do not need to register exactly at your appointment time, but some classes will fill quickly, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2014.

 Q. I still have questions.
 Is there someone I can talk to?

-A. Ross Preferred Admit students are welcome to consult with a Ross Academic Advisor during Academic Advising Walk-in hours, Monday-Friday from 1-3 p.m. in E2420.
+A. Ross Preferred Admit students are welcome to consult with their Ross Academic Advisor by scheduling an appointment through the Academics tab in iMpact.
+Select “BBA Freshman Advising” to schedule.
+You may also stop by during Academic Advising Walk-in hours, Monday-Friday from 1-3 p.m. in E2420 for quick questions.